seeds-anakai/seeds-gpt/README.md

-# Quail's GPT
+# Mallows GPT

-Quail's GPT is a clone of ChatGPT.
+Mallows GPT is a clone of ChatGPT.